sedkis/tyk-cicd-demo/httpbin/README.md

 helm install httpbin . -n httpbin-app -f values-dev.yaml
 ```

+4. Update the application on Dev / Staging / Production environment

+The helm chart configurations can control the appVersion to be deployed.
+The API manifests could also be templated for different environments easily.

-4. To test the API
+5. To test the API
 ```
 curl {GATEWAY_URL}/httpbin/get
 ```